MishkaRogachev/LocalZinToken/README.md

 ### Solidity

-The Solidity part responsible for core ERC-20 mechanics with ability to delegate minting to specific address.
+The Solidity part responsible for core ERC-20 mechanics with ability to delegate minting to specific address

 ```shell
 cd ./solidity